Loading Events

 Part 2: Public Activations, with Visualization in 2D + 3D, with Immersion and New Media (including Drawing and Photography and Drone Animation)

-Public Activations, with Visualization in 2D + 3D, with Immersion and New Media (including Drawing, Photography and Drone Animation) will address empathy and point-of-view in current social and environmental issues.
-Maria Lantin (ECUAD) will present possible ways to build empathy through VR and other technologies.
-Romeo Gongora (UQAM) will present his collaborative AR project, a reconstruction of a social club that Guatemalan immigrants ran in Montreal, built from extensive interviews and archival documents, Philippe-Aubert Gauthier will present his 3D spatialized sound works, and Alexandre Castonguay will talk about his research that re-purposes party technologies, to offer participatory and collective methodologies for co-creation.
-Paul Landon (UQÀM) and Valérie Kolakis will present their latest research and exploration of gardens with augmented reality applications to reveal structures and address issues of housing, migration, urban planning and the environment.
-MA Concordia grad student Jorge Zavagno will present his recent research on documentary ethics.
+Public Activations, with Visualization in 2D + 3D, with Immersion and New Media will address empathy and point-of-view in current social and environmental issues.
+From UQAM, Romeo Gongora will present his collaborative AR project, a reconstruction of a social club that Guatemalan immigrants ran in Montreal, built from extensive interviews and archival documents; Philippe-Aubert Gauthier will present his 3D spatialized sound works; Alexandre Castonguay will talk about his research that re-purposes party technologies, to offer participatory and collective methodologies for co-creation; Michèle Magema will present on the manipulation of colonial archives via a digital device; and Paul Landon and Valérie Kolakis will present their latest research and exploration of gardens with augmented reality applications to reveal structures and address issues of housing, migration, urban planning and the environment.

 Panelists: